RISHYAVANDHAN/cardillo/README.md

 -Maybe some information about the reason behind Cardillo, if needed-

-Enjoy how our Cardillo can be implemented in real-life scenarios by taking a look at the following examples.
+Enjoy how our Cardillo can be implemented in real-life scenarios by looking at the following examples.

 ## Examples
 |Two-mass Oscillator|Spinning Top| Multiple Balls|